Which institution holds the most shares in Cameco Corporation (CCJ)

 Cameco Corporation (CCJ): Who are the competitors?

-The company’s main competitors (and peers) include BHP Group (BBL) that is trading 97.65% up over the past 12 months and BHP Group (BHP) that is 93.87% higher over the same period.
+The company’s main competitors (and peers) include BHP Group (BBL) that is trading 88.40% up over the past 12 months and BHP Group (BHP) that is 82.90% higher over the same period.
 Denison Mines Corp.
-(DNN) is 340.96% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -25.68% from the last report on Feb 11, 2021 to stand at a total of 14.78 million short shares sold with a short interest ratio of 1.81.
+(DNN) is 306.78% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 20.43% from the last report on Mar 14, 2021 to stand at a total of 11.76 million short shares sold with a short interest ratio of 1.81.